Contractor Management 19 min

 Under standard terms, anything the independent contractor produces can go under their own copyright.
 So if you work with a contractor, you’ll need some form of copyright agreement to keep your company protected.

-That said, even with an agreement in place, there’s no guarantee that the freelancer won’t use your intellectual property behind your back.
+Even with an agreement in place, there’s no guarantee that the freelancer won’t use your intellectual property behind your back.
 Also, without a physical presence in the country in which the contractor lives, taking legal action is going to be difficult.

 4. Lack of company loyalty